RiftValleySoftware/RVS_CalendarInput/README.md

 ### Accessible Instance Properties
 All of these properties have default values, but can be altered at runtime.

+***NOTE:** The disabled items will always be displayed in monochrome, and transparent.
+You can adjust the transparency and the font, but not the color.*

 - `calendar: Calendar`
 This contains the calendar used for the control.
 It defaults to the current calendar, but can be changed.